r4victor/tenthousandmeters/content/blog/python_bts_03.md

 }
 ```

 Last time we learned that before a Python program starts executing, CPython does a lot of things to compile it.
 It turns out that CPython does a lot of things even before it starts compiling a program.
 These things constitute the initialization of CPython.
-We've already said in the first part that CPython works in three stages:
+As we already said in the first part, CPython works in three stages:

 1. initialization
 2. compilation; and
 3. interpretation.

 So, what `pymain_main()` does is call `pymain_init()` to perform the initialization and then call `Py_RunMain()` to proceed with the next stages.
 The question remains: what does CPython do during the initialization?
-Let's think about it.
+Let's ponder on this for a moment.
 At the very least CPython has to:

 * find a common language with the OS to handle properly the encodings of arguments, environment variables, standard streams and the file system
 * parse the command line arguments and read the environment variables to determine the options to run with
-* configure the standard streams??
 * initialize the runtime state, the main interpreter state and the main thread state
 * initialize built-in types and the `builtins` module
 * initialize the `sys` module